 The skills you’ve already developed may not be sufficient for obtaining employment in a different industry.
 If that’s your situation, you’ll need to assess which skills you need to acquire in order to get hired for a job you want in another industry.

 There are multiple viable ways to acquire the skills you’d need to work in a different industry.
 You have almost overwhelming numbers of options including university, college, certifications, online courses, apprenticeships, and (in countries like Australia and New Zealand) vocational education and training courses.

-There are numerous resources that can help you save time on this aspect of your career transition:
+There are numerous resources that can help you save time on this aspect of

 First and foremost, our resource center includes helpful links to a broad variety of resources you can utilize for every aspect of your job search.
 We’ve posted a section that’s specifically dedicated to helping you find great training resources.